Last Updated November 11, 2022

 If you’ve found your way to this article, chances are good that you’ve at least put some thought into retiring in Eugene.

-Counting down the months and then weeks as you approach that magic retirement date, maybe you’ve already felt the draw of Oregon’s vast stretches of public wilderness, its relaxed pace of life, and its distinct culture.
+Counting down the months and then weeks as you approach your retirement date, maybe you’ve already felt the draw of Oregon’s vast stretches of public wilderness, its relaxed pace of life, and its distinct culture.

 To be sure, living in Eugene means putting up with some rain during the colder months.
 As a reward, though, you’ll get to enjoy some of the country’s finest summers.
-Snow is relatively uncommon, but snow and ice storms are becoming more frequent.
+Snow is relatively uncommon, but snow and ice are an occasional fact of life here.
+We’ve outlined everything you need to know about Eugene’s weather and climate in another article.

-Climate and lifestyle perks aside though, the most important thing is just to make sure that the dollars and cents line up.
+But climate and lifestyle perks aside, the most important thing is just to make sure that the dollars and cents line up.
 What’s the cost of living in Eugene?

 Oregon as a whole certainly isn’t the cheapest place to live in the United States, and housing is the biggest reason why.
-The median cost for a home in Oregon was $335,000 in 2018, compared to $219,700 nationwide.
+Through 2021 to date, homes in Oregon have sold for an average of $447,968, compared to $374,900 nationwide.

-U.S. News and World Report, surprisingly, ranks Oregon number 48 on its list of the most affordable states, with only California and Hawaii below it.
+U.S. News and World Report, surprisingly, ranks Oregon number 46 on its list of the most affordable states, with only Alaska, Massachusetts, California, and Hawaii below it.

 Maybe you’re moving from an even more expensive housing market (California, we’re looking at you) and those figures don’t sound so bad at all.
 Compared to other places in Oregon like Portland and Bend, they really aren’t.